Psychiatry

 Hello!

 Thank you for reaching out.
 With an AIR of 123,601, it's quite challenging to secure an MD in Psychiatry at a government college, especially within the OBC category, as the competition is quite high.
-Admission to government medical colleges for MD programs is generally based on higher ranks, but it can vary depending on the state and the specific college.
+Admission to government medical colleges for MD programs is generally based on higher ranks, but

 The Question containing Inaapropriate or Abusive Words